View our 2019 Technical Program Symposia: Browse by categories and click on the title for session details.

 Organizers: Gonghu Li, Associate Professor, University of New Hampshire, Durham, New Hampshire, USA; Jonathan Rochford, Associate Professor, University of Massachusetts Boston, Boston, Massachusetts, USA

 Carbon dioxide (CO2) is a renewable C1 feedstock for the production of chemicals, materials and fuels.
 Chemical reduction of CO2 has attracted extensive research interests from scientists and engineers from all over the world.
 However, there are few strategies available for large-scale CO2 utilization.
 This is mainly due to the lack of scientific breakthrough and technologies that are sufficiently mature for industrial deployment.

-This symposium will focus on both the experimental and theoretical design of catalytic systems for efficient CO2 conversion.
-The symposium organizers wish to encourage submissions from leading researchers working in the fields of photocatalytic and/or electrocatalytic CO2 reduction, as well as CO2 hydrogenation.
-The symposium will promote discussion among the participants on how to bridge the gap between theory and experiments whilst also serving as an educational platform to broadly disseminate knowledge and concepts of sustainability and green chemistry/engineering.
+This symposium will focus on both the experimental and theoretical design of catalytic systems for efficient CO2 conversion and seeks to promote discussion among the participants on how to bridge the gap between theory and experiments.

 Catalysis to Enable a Circular Economy

 Contributors: Adelina Voutchkova, Assistant Professor of Chemistry, George Washington University, Washington, DC, USA; Audrey Moores, Associate Professor of Chemistry, McGill University, Montreal, Canada